 We are pleased to offer our clients the option of having their pet’s surgery performed using a CO2 laser.
-A CO2 laser is good for a variety of surgical procedures; spays & neuters, declaws, tumor removal, soft palate resection and lick granulomas to name a few.
+A CO2 laser is good for a variety of surgical procedures; spays & neuters, declaws, tumour removal, soft palate resection and lick granulomas to name a few.
 The laser minimizes bleeding and seals nerve endings reducing post-operative swelling and pain and improves recovery.
-Ask any of our vets if laser is a good option for your pet’s surgery.
+Ask any of our vets if the laser is a good option for your pet’s surgery.

-What is therapeutic laser and what are its benefits ?
+What is therapeutic laser and what are its benefits?

 Laser therapy uses a beam of laser light to deeply penetrate tissue without damaging it.
-The laser light is delivered through a noninvasive handpiece to treat the affected area(s).
+The laser light is delivered through a non-invasive handpiece to treat the affected area(s).
 Your pet may feel a gentle and soothing warmth.
 Most treatments take a matter of minutes to complete.
 Pets benefit from reduced inflammation and pain and show an increased range of motion and show mobility earlier in the recovery process.

 Are lasers dangerous for dogs and are there any side effects?